jonatas/ideia.me/_posts/2024-07-04-my-first-contribution-to-rubygems.md

 In the end, you can use the `cagg` to build the models for each continuous aggregate and keep the code clean and organized.

-In this way, we keep the most important metadata as part of the code and then make it easy to build the materialized views and keep them up-to-date.
+In this way, we keep the most important metadata in the code and then make it easy to build the materialized views and keep them up-to-date.

 ```ruby